Earn Your Master's in Online Teaching

 Courses & Curriculum

-When you enroll Southern New Hampshire University's new online teaching master's program, you can gain an advantage as a leader in both the traditional and virtual classroom.
+When you enroll in Southern New Hampshire University's online teaching master's program, you can gain an advantage as a leader in both the traditional and virtual classroom.

 This 12-course (36-credit) program consists of 9 core courses – required of all online MEd in Curriculum and Instruction students, no matter the concentration – and 3 classes in the concentration.